 HIV/AIDS Data Collection

-There are also a number of barriers to collecting HIV/AIDS data.
 The Institute of Medicine's 2010 report, Monitoring HIV Care in the United States: Indicators and Data Systems, discussed a number of barriers to collecting HIV/AIDS data.
 These include barriers related to reimbursement and claims data; reporting; and policies, laws, and regulations that impact the use of data about HIV/AIDS.
+Rural HIV/AIDS programs may need to consider the use of unique data collection tools and evaluation questions in order to accurately report on populations and program effects in rural areas.

 Resources to Learn More